There are several deadlines for admission throughout the year.

 Summer - May 1 (U.S. students) and February 1 (international students)

-To be considered for an assistantship, all MPA application materials must be received by April 1.
+To be considered for an assistantship, all MPA application materials must be received by March 1.
 If you are given an assistantship, you cannot have other employment.
-You may apply for an assistantship by sending a resume and cover letter expressing your interest to the Director of the
+You may apply for an assistantship by sending a resume to the MPA advisor Jina Morris, firstname.lastname@example.org.

 School Admission Requirements

 To begin, apply online.
-The required admission test is the GMAT exam.
 A typical successful applicant for the MPA program will have:

 - Graduate Studies application form

-- Two letters of recommendation (at least one from a professor)
+- Two letters of recommendation (at least one from an accounting professor)